It isn’t the 1960s, time has moved on and so have clothing labels. With that in mind, here are 20 mod labels for the 21st century.

 15. Jump The Gun

 Some external labels stocked, but the vast majority of clothing on the Jump The Gun racks (and online) is affordable clothing produced in-house.
 That’s everything from coats, suits, formal shirts and footwear through to knitwear, casual jackets and accessories.
-The choice is huge and if you are looking for something unashamedly mod in look, this is a place to go.
+The choice is huge and if you are looking for something unashamedly mod in look, this is a place to go for a reasonable price.

 16. Carnaby Streak

 If I am featuring Love Her Madly, it makes sense to feature Carnaby Streak too.
 Both are pitching to the same market.